PowerShell/SecretStore/Docs/DesignDoc.md

 ```

 The data blob is a byte array containing all secret values.
-The metadata offset and size fields are used to extract the specific secret value blob.
+The metadata offset and size fields are used to extract the specific encrypted secret value from the data blob.
-Each secret value blob is individually encrypted.

-Both metadata and data blob secrets are encrypted with the encryption key, or the encryption key plus password, if password configuration is enabled.

 ## Encryption

-All encryption is performed using the .NET Core crypto APIs to ensure cross platform operation.
+All encryption is performed using the .NET Core cryptography APIs to ensure cross platform operation.
 Both the configuration file and data files are encrypted.

+### Configuration file encryption

 The configuration file encryption is different than the data file.
-Configuration information determines whether a password is required and that must be known password based decryption can be performed.
+Configuration information determines whether a password is required, and that information must be known before password based decryption can be performed.
 So the configuration file is encrypted with the current user name.
-This is not intended to be strong protection, but instead is a defense-in-depth measure to prevent casual access and modification of configuration data.
+This is a defense-in-depth measure to prevent casual access and modification of configuration data.

+### Data file encryption

+The data file uses symmetric encryption with an Aes 256 key.
+The Aes key, along with an iv value, is stored in the data file along with the secret data  and metadata.
+If a password is required, then a new Aes key is cryptographically derived from the stored Aes key plus the provided password, and the derived key is used for encryption.
+For password-less operation, the stored Aes key itself is used for encryption.

+The metadata is decrypted and read into memory.
+Metadata does not include the actual secret values, so it remains in memory un-encrypted.
+The secret data blob is also read into memory, but each individually encrypted secret remains encrypted until returned in a user query response.

-## Data integrity
+## Data file integrity

+The integrity of the data file contents is verified through a cryptographic hash computed over all the data file contents: key blob, iv blob, metadata json, data blob.
+If a password is required, then the hash value is computed based on a salt value and the provided password.
+If no password is required, then the hash value is computed with the salt value and the current user name.

 ## Configuration

+Requiring a password, password timeout, and user prompting are all configuration options for SecretStore.
+The default configuration requires a password for best security, allows the user to be prompted in interactive sessions, and sets the session password timeout to 15 minutes.

+For non-interactive automation scenarios, the `Do Not Prompt` option can be configured, to suppress user prompting.
+In this case a `Microsoft.PowerShell.SecretStore.PasswordRequiredException` exception is thrown if there is no valid session password.
+The `Unlock-SecretStore` cmdlet can be used to set the password for the current PowerShell session.
+The password will remain valid until the password timeout expires.

+## Security

+SecretStore security depends on the selected configuration options.

+### Password required

+The strongest security is when a password is required.
+The password is used to encrypt both metadata and data on file.
+This protects the data from being read by other system users.
+It also protects the data from exposure if the physical media containing the data files is lost.

+### No password required

+If SecretStore is configured with no password required, data is still encrypted as before.
+The difference is that data encryption is performed with an Aes key that is stored on file.
+Whereas a password is protected by the user, the Aes key is protected only by the file system.
+The file system protects the secret data from other low privilege users.
+But admin or root users will be able to discover the key and access the secrets.
+So security is clearly not as strong when compared to password protection.

+### Data encryption

+Secret metadata is not considered sensitive and so it is decrypted once and remains in memory un-encrypted.
+But secret value blobs are individually encrypted and remain encrypted after being read into memory.
+Secret values are decrypted only when returned to a user from a query.

+### Data integrity

+SecretStore data integrity is protected through a computed hash value stored in the file.
+Data integrity is verified whenever data is read from file.
+If a password is being used, the hash value is computed using it.
+Otherwise, the current user name is used to compute the hash value.

+### Configuration information

+Meddling with the configuration file can prevent SecretStore from operating correctly, and thus be used as a denial of service (DOS) attack.
+For example, if the `PasswordRequired` field is changed, the store data integrity check will fail, preventing access to secret data.
+StoreFile relies on the file system to protect the configuration file.
+But the configuration file is also encrypted with the user name to prevent inadvertent disclosure or modification.